About the LAM and IACUC

 What is the Office of Lab Animal Medicine

 The Office of Laboratory Animal Medicine (LAM) has oversight responsibility of all animal research use at the University of Nevada, Reno.
 LAM provides veterinary care campus wide and at the Nevada Experimental Agriculture Stations (NAES).
 LAM provides animal care and welfare in the Center of Molecular Medicine facility, central animal facility, Applied Research Facility and College of Science facility.
 LAM collaborates with the Investigative teams in optimizing animal welfare and care and minimizing variables to provide the best possible study results.
 LAM administers the Institutional Animal Care and Use Committee.
 LAM also administers the Nevada Transgenic Center, a core transgenic facility for NSHE system.
-LAM is administered through the Office of the University's Vice President of Research providing oversight of direct animal care, veterinary care, and animal protocol reviews.
-The Office of the VPR is also responsible for research funding, research services and compliance activities.
+LAM is administered through the Office of the Vice President of Research and Innovation (OVPRI) providing oversight of direct animal care, veterinary care, and animal protocol reviews.
+The OVPRI is also responsible for research funding, research services and compliance activities.

 What is the Institutional Animal Care and Use Committee (IACUC)